DougSoung/Hello-world/README.md

-# Hello-world My name is Doug Soung I work for USBANK
+ My name is Doug Soung and I work for USBANK